3 Core Circadian Rhythms for a Balanced Life

 Ambient Light with Joovv

 Red and NIR light from a Joovv has a much lower color temperature than blue light from a TV or computer, so it’s a lot less harsh for nighttime use.
-Joovv light can actually help you fall asleep and follow a natural circadian sleep/wake rhythm.
+Light wavelengths from a Joovv device may help you follow a natural circadian sleep/wake rhythm.

 Conclusion: Follow Your Circadian Rhythms for Balance and Health

 Circadian rhythms are the body’s natural cycles, like your core sleep, digestion, metabolism, and exercise patterns.
-Your body can function more efficiently if you follow your circadian rhythms and live a balanced lifestyle with restful sleep at night, and nutritious eating and exercise during the day.
+Combined with nutritious eating and consistent exercise, your body can function more efficiently if you follow your circadian rhythms and live a balanced lifestyle with restful sleep at night.

 Light plays a central role in the body’s circadian rhythms, as a signal of when to be asleep and awake, and as a key ingredient in cellular function and ATP energy production.
-Joovv’s Ambient Mode is designed to support better sleep and a healthy circadian rhythm.
+And Joovv’s Ambient mode is designed to support better sleep and healthy circadian rhythms.